 - 1/4 cup good quality extra virgin olive oil, plus more for brushing

-- Prepare the sponge: the night before preparing the focaccia, stir together the water and yeast until the yeast is dissolved.
-Add the flour and stir until a smooth dough forms.
-Cover with plastic wrap and let sit at room temperature overnight (12-14 hours).
+- Prepare the sponge: the night before preparing the focaccia, stir together the water and yeast until the yeast dissolves.
+Add the flour and knead briefly by hand until a shaggy dough forms.
+Transfer to a small bowl or jar where the sponge touches the sides yet has some room to grow vertically (this is important in order for the sponge to develop correctly).
+Cover with plastic wrap and let sit at cool room temperature overnight (12-14 hours).

 - Prepare the pans: Gently roll out the dough with a flour-dusted rolling pin, to a thickness of about 1/2 inch.
 Pour 2 tablespoons of olive oil in each cookie sheet and spread with your fingers to grease the entire bottom and sides of the sheets.
 (If using only 1 larger sheet, grease with 1/4 cup oil).
 Place the rolled out dough into the pans and gently spread it out with your hands.
 Don’t worry if it doesn’t reach the sides of the pan, it will continue to rise.
 Cover with a clean dish towel or plastic wrap and let rise in a draft-free place for 1 hour.

 - Preheat the oven to 450°F with one rack placed in the upper third and one placed in the lower third of the oven.
-When the oven is hot, bake the focaccia for 15-18 minutes, rotating trays top to bottom and back to front halfway through cooking time.
+You might want to place another large cookie sheet on the bottom of the oven to catch any brine that bubbles over.
+When the oven is hot, bake the focaccia for 15-16 minutes, rotating trays top to bottom and back to front halfway through cooking time.
 The focaccia is ready when it is golden brown, but the dimples are still light beige.
 Remove from oven and brush immediately with olive oil.
 Remove immediately from the baking sheet and let cool upside down so the bottoms don’t get mushy.
 Eat warm.